Content Map Terms

 Rubella is a very contagious (easily spread) illness caused by the rubella virus.
 It is usually a mild illness.
 But in rare cases, it may cause more serious problems.

-If you are pregnant and get infected with the rubella virus, your baby (fetus) could become infected too.
+If you are pregnant and get infected with the rubella virus, you are at risk for miscarriage.
+And your baby (fetus) could become infected too.
 This can cause birth defects, including serious defects known as congenital rubella syndrome (CRS).
 CRS can cause hearing loss, eye problems, heart problems, and other complications.

 Rubella also is called German measles or 3-day measles.